 Bidding modalities:

 Price Bid Basis: In Indian rupees as per unit of measurement as given in Material List.
 Price to be quoted is basic, ex- location exclusive of taxes and any other statutory levies.
-Dismantling, unloading, shifting charges to be borne by customers
+Dismantling unloading, shifting charges to be borne by customers

 Bid Increment: As specified in the e-auction bid page